grafana/tempo/docs/sources/tempo/metrics-generator/service_graphs/custom-service-graphs.md

   "target", "", "server"),
 "id", "-", "server", "client")
 ```
-4. Use instant query type
+4. Use Instant query type.
-5. If you need to debug, switch to Table data visualization and read [Node graph panel](/docs/grafana/latest/panels-visualizations/visualizations/node-graph/) docs for more options and expected data shape.
+5. If you encounter issues, switch to the Table data visualization.
+Refer to the [Node graph panel](/docs/grafana/latest/panels-visualizations/visualizations/node-graph/) documentation for more options and expected data shape.

 ![Custom service graph panel view](../custom-service-graph-with-query.png)

-All data transformations are done with Prometheus `label_join` operators.
-Query explanation:
+All data transformations are done with the Prometheus `label_join` operators.

+Explanation of the query:
-- first `label_join` creates new field `id` which is required by Node graph panel
+- The first `label_join` creates a new field `id` which is required by the Node graph panel.
-- second and third `label_join` copy client and server labels to source and target respectively as this names are also required by Node graph panel
+- The second and third `label_join` copy the client and server labels to source and target respectively, as these names are also required by Node graph panel.
-- we query `traces_service_graph_request_total` twice with `OR` operator to get a combination of requests from and to all of selected services
+- `traces_service_graph_request_total` is queried twice with the `OR` operator to get a combination of requests from and to all of the selected services.

-This query does most of the job done, but unfortunately it leaves us with some limitations that can not be compensated even by Grafana transform data feature.
-Some limitations:
+This query gets most of the job done.
+However, it's limitations can't be compensated for even using the Grafana transform data feature.
+These limitations include:
 - unable to add request stats to nodes and edges, such as req/sec and error rates
 - unable to add custom icons for nodes

-This limitations can be overcome by wrapping up Prometheus query into a REST API.
-In which we have more flexibility with query results data transformations.
+These limitations can be overcome by wrapping the Prometheus query into a REST API, which provides more flexibility with query results data transformations.
 You can use [Grafana Infinity data source](/grafana/plugins/yesoreyeram-infinity-datasource/) to visualize data from REST API.